 Make Pâté Sucrée

 To start, weigh out plain flour and butter.
 I use salted butter for almost anything, but if you have unsalted in your fridge, just add a pinch of salt.
 Use fridge-cold butter for these Lemon Jammy Dodgers.
 Cold butter doesn’t get blended into the flour fully, therefore contributing to a crispier flakier texture.
 Cube your butter and add to flour.
 Rub between your fingertips to make a mixture resembling fine crumbs.

 Mix in icing sugar and finely chopped lemon zest.
 Icing sugar makes these Lemon Jammy Dodgers what they are – they are so delicate they dissolve in your mouth as soon as they touch your tongue.
 You can, of course, make shortbread with caster sugar but it will have a sandier texture.

-Add large egg yolk and a couple of tablespoons of freshly-squeezed lemon juice and bring everything together in a ball.
+Add a large egg yolk and a couple of tablespoons of fresh lemon juice and bring everything together in a ball.
 Don’t knead, and try to work quickly until everything is just combined and holds together.
-Divide into two, flatten slightly and, wrapped in clingfilm, pop in the fridge for 30 minutes.
+Divide into two, flatten slightly and, wrapped in clingfilm (plastic wrap), pop in the fridge for 30 minutes.

 Whilst the pastry chills, line two large baking sheets with baking parchment.